Keys to passion in a relationship

 The first level focuses on explicit Cognitive Understanding of what you want.
 You get it – you know what you’re after.
 At the second level, you achieve Emotional Mastery, where you start to feel an emotional pull that drives you toward your outcomes.

-For example, let’s say that you recognize your tendency to withdraw physically and emotionally from your partner when there’s trouble or conflict and you recognize that this tendency leads to a loss of trust and no passion in your relationship.
-Over time, this pattern will break down your relationship.
-You won’t be able to stop this pattern until you commit to conditioning a new response by practicing it as many times as it takes, creating new physical memories and relationship patterns.
+For example, let’s say that you recognize your tendency to withdraw physically and emotionally from your partner when there’s trouble or conflict and you recognize that this tendency leads to a loss of passion in your relationships.
+You won’t be able to stop this pattern until you commit to conditioning a new response.
 One of the 10 cardinal rules of love is to never get stuck in repetitive patterns because they lead to lack of passion in a relationship.
 You must find a way to interrupt the pattern and create new outcomes.

 This may sound like a lot of work, but what would you do for the love of your life?
 Anything.

 When you can answer these questions and commit to instituting new responses, you’ve mastered yourself.
-You’re at the heart of how to get passion back in your relationship and can now focus on creating the joyful partnership you crave.
+You’re figured out how to bring passion back into a relationship and can now focus on creating the joyful partnership you crave.

-Even the happiest relationships face problems.
-Don’t view problems as something that will derail all the good progress you are making with your partner.
-Problems are opportunities!
-They are your chance to grow, improve and evolve the relationship.
+Even the happiest relationships face problems and diminished passion is not always an indication that a relationship is over.
+Learn to view problems as opportunities to grow, improve and evolve the relationship.
 Problems can be roadmaps that show us how to repair a broken relationship.
 Learn to see challenges in your relationship for what they are, and respond to them with purpose, an open mind and a sense of humor rather than fear.